AlexMercedCoder/UnofficialNessieV2ClientPython/client.md

 **Parameters:**
 - `operations`: The operations to be committed.
 - `branch`: The branch on which to commit.
 Defaults to "main".
+- `hash`: hash to create commit from, will auto get latest hash if unspecified

 *note: If a new table, then it should not have a hash or content id in the operation, but if an existing table it must have a content id that matches the existing entry.*